lordYorden/bezeqbot/README.md

-# Welcome to Bezeq Bot 👋
+# Welcome to Bezeq Bot!

-> A discord bot. for community server.
+> A discord bot. for a Community server.

 ## Usage